 Summarise what the patient has told you about their presenting complaint.
 This allows you to check your understanding of the patient’s history and provides an opportunity for the patient to correct any inaccurate information.

 Once you have summarised, ask the patient if there’s anything else that you’ve overlooked.
 Continue to periodically summarise as you move through the rest of the history.

-- What you have covered – “Ok, so we’ve talked about your symptoms, your concerns and what you’re hoping we achieve today.”
+Explain what you have covered so far: “Ok, so we’ve talked about your symptoms, your concerns and what you’re hoping we achieve today.”

-What you plan to cover next –“Now I’d like to quickly screen for any other symptoms and then talk about your past medical history and your medications”
+What you plan to cover next: “Next I’d like to quickly screen for any other symptoms and then talk about your past medical history.”

 Past medical history